Learning Arabic: Top 12 Interesting Reasons to Start

 Arabic Vowels for Kids

-2. Choosing the most common and widespread words and presenting new words in examples to indicate the situations in which they are used, in order to make it easier for the learner to memorize and understand the meanings of the words and benefit from them.
+2. Choosing the most common and widespread words and presenting new words in examples to indicate the situations in which they are used, in order to make it easier for the learner to memorise and understand the meanings of the words and benefit from them.

 3. Linking new words and vocabulary to the experiences and daily life of the learner, in order to speed up and facilitate the process of learning the Arabic language.